Zoning¶

 See Also¶

-- Geometry Builders -- Shading blocks and utility functions
+- Geometry Builders -- Shading blocks, horizontal adjacency detection, surface splitting, and utility functions

 - Visualization -- 3D rendering of building geometry